kkrish-77/kkrish-77/README.md

 - 🔭 I'm currently working as an DevOps Intern at Mactores.
 - 🌱 I'm currently learning Prometheus and Grafana.
 - 💬 Ask me about DevOps, Cloud Architecture, CI/CD, and Infrastructure Automation.
-- ⚡ Fun fact: DevOps is all about automation… until you have to manually fix what you automated yesterday." 😅🔧```
+- ⚡ Fun fact: DevOps is all about automation.. until you have to manually fix what you automated yesterday." 😅🔧```

 ---